VsBrainy/VsBrainy/README.md

 ### Contributors
 - **RAX** - Made Freeplay Select

+### Special Thanks
+- You, for your interest in the project.

 ## Other info
 Feel free to clone this repo for your own mods if you'd like, just be sure to credit.